-- (k) Intangible assets - (i) Recognition and measurement
+(k) Intangible assets

+(i) Recognition and measurement

-The intangible assets acquired by the Bank and its subsidiary include computer software which is measured at cost, less accumulated amortization and accumulated impairment loss and carbon credits which are recognized at the cost of acquisition.
-In addition, since there is no foreseeable limit on the period during which such assets are expected to generate net cash inflows for the Bank and its subsidiary, the carbon credits are considered to have non-definite useful life.
-They are also not amortized and are subject to impairment testing on a regular basis.
+The intangible assets acquired by the Bank and its subsidiary include computer software and carbon credits.
+Computer software is measured at cost less accumulated amortization and any accumulated impairment loss.
+Since carbon credits are recognized at the cost of acquisition, and there is no foreseeable restriction on the period during which such assets are expected to be the net cash inflows of the Bank and its subsidiary, they are not amortized as non-determined useful life and are subject to impairment tests on a regular basis.